-2. Debt Management
+3. Debt Management

-The Council had long-term debt of £1.65M at the 30th September.
-This will fall to £1.0M by the 31st March 2017 (at a fixed rate of 3.91%) as a repayment of £0.65M is made in November this year.
-No additional external borrowing has taken place or is planned to take place during the current financial year.
+The Council currently has long-term debt of £1.0M at a rate of 3.91% which is due to be repaid in December 2019.
+No additional external borrowing has taken place during the current financial year.

-The Council has an underlying need to borrow to fund capital expenditure (represented by the Capital Financing Requirement, or CFR) of £5.5M.
-Therefore, in addition to the existing external borrowing of £1.0M as detailed in the paragraph above, there is a requirement to fund a further £4.5M in 2016/17 based on Prudential Borrowing that has been approved as part of the Capital Programme.
-The CFR of £5.5M (See Appendix B Table 2) includes this Prudential Borrowing.
+The Council has a requirement to fund a further £4.9M in 2017/18 (the £5.9M Capital Financing Requirement, or CFR, less £1.0M already borrowed) based on prudential borrowing that has been approved as part of the Capital Programme.
+The CFR of £5.9M (See Appendix B Table 2) includes this prudential borrowing.
 Currently this is being funded by the Council's cash flow, i.e. internal borrowing, and it is expected that internal borrowing will continue to be used for the rest of the financial year in line with advice from the Council's Treasury Advisors.

 The use of internal resources in lieu of borrowing, i.e. internal borrowing, has continued to be the most cost effective means of funding capital expenditure.
-Internal borrowing of £4.5M is being used to fund the Capital Programme in 2016/17.
-The budget forecast for interest payable is £49K and assumes that the Council would not borrow externally in 2016/17.
+Internal borrowing of £4.9M is being used to fund the Capital Programme in 2017/18.
 Using internal borrowing lowers the overall treasury risk by reducing both external debt and temporary investments.
-However, this position may not be sustainable over the longer term.
+However, this position may not be sustainable over the medium term.
 Consequently, external borrowing options and the timing of such borrowing will continue to be assessed in conjunction with the Council's Treasury Advisors.

-3. Investments
+4. Investments

-3.1 Investment Activity
+4.1 Investment Activity